 You can embed tweets, YouTube videos, and several other kinds of sources.
 Use the embed code via the </> icon -- in the second row of the toolbar, thus visible only if you expand the view to show both rows! -- or paste the direct URL right into the draft window.

 ONE KEY DETAIL: There is no "preview" mode for a story draft, so this process works differently from the way comments do.
 The draft view as close to a WYSIWYG -- What You See Is What You Get -- format as we can manage, but it's not perfect.
 If you find post-publication that the formatting is really off, you CAN edit the post after it's up.
 Clicking on the Edit link to the left of your story will return you to the draft window.
 There you can revise it again and choose to Publish your changes (or not).

 Extra tips about composing:

-Tags: Every post must have at least one Tag for it to be published, or even to be able to queue or schedule a post to publish later.
+Tags: Every post must have at least one Tag for it to be published, or even to be able to queue or schedule a post to be published later.

 Tags serve as labels for our stories, permitting users to search for stories on a particular topic and identifying which topics are covered the most.
 A Tag has the same general appearance as a Twitter hashtag does, meaning that a multiple-word name or phrase will appear as #AllOneWord.
 Our software automatically applies the #, so you don't need to do so.
 In fact, if you DO include the #, your Tag will not be accepted.